American Revolution Museum at Yorktown

 The American Revolution Museum at Yorktown tells anew the story of the nation’s founding, from the twilight of the colonial period to the dawn of the Constitution and beyond.
 Exciting new indoor galleries feature period artifacts, immersive environments, interactive exhibits and films, including “The Siege of Yorktown,” with a 180-degree surround screen and dramatic special effects.

-The story of America’s evolution from colonial status to nationhood is told through films and exhibits inside a new museum building and outdoor living history at a re-created Continental Army encampment and Revolution-era farm.
+In the outdoor living-history areas, visitors can witness artillery demonstrations, drill with wooden muskets at a re-created Continental Army encampment and explore a Revolution-era farm based on a real-life 18th-century family.
 The state-operated museum of the American Revolution is an excellent starting point for a tour of Yorktown.